-Press the mode button to access the main menu, where manual or automatic logging are selected, and where the meter can be reset.
+Press the mode button to access the main menu, where the appropriate calibration (sunlight or electric light) and manual or automatic logging are selected, and where the meter can be reset.

 Press the sample button to log a reading while taking manual measurements.